tarun-kumar2907/College-Projects/README.md

 # Projects
-This repository contains all the projects i've done till date
+This repository contains the projects i've in college.